 - Cortisone injections

 - Chiropractic care

 - Massage and manipulation

-- Losing weight (for overweight people)
+- Losing weight (if overweight)

-- Yoga, meditation and other relaxing techniques
+- Yoga, meditation and other relaxation techniques

 - Cold and hot therapy